rbrtsmith/rbrtsmith.github.io/_posts/2015-02-26-building-a-high-performance-lazy-load-module.md

 a debounce function to reduce the number of times the callback function in the scroll event is called.

-But my preffered method for this is just simply using a setInterval to fire every 200ms, then we could compare the current scroll position with the previous to determine if the user has scrolled.
+But my preferred method for this is just simply using a setInterval to fire every 200ms, then we could compare the current scroll position with the previous to determine if the user has scrolled.